stusiojan/OBJ_loader/README.md

 # ObjLoader
-Generate_simple_scene.py is a script for generating scene in blender.
+Generate_simple_scene.py is a script for generating scene with a Cornell box in blender.

-ObjLoader
+ObjLoader.h is a C++ header file loader
+LoadObj.cpp is a C++ file that loads .obj file generated in Generate_simple_scene.py

 # Sources
 I have been following this tutorial: